ToshY/BunnyNet-PHP/docs/edge-scripting-api.md

     - The key `ScriptType` has the following possible values:
         - `1` = Standalone (Standalone scripts are ideal for a wide range of applications, such as building RESTful APIs, delivering UI applications, and processing data at the edge.)
         - `2` = Middleware (Middleware scripts common use cases include user authentication, error handling, logging, security enhancements, A/B testing, HTML manipulation, and more.)
+    - The key `RepositorySettings` is not required when creating, editing and deploying on Bunny.net.
+    - The key `DeployConfiguration` is not required when creating a new GitHub repository.
+    - The key `IntegrationId` is required when creating and deploying through GitHub.
+It can be retrieved from the [Get GitHub Integrations](base-api.md#get-github-integrations) endpoint.

 !!! info